How to use the Trip Manager

 - you want to try a different campsite layout

-- you want to test alternate planner inputs without losing the original
+- you want to test different inputs without losing the original trip

 Button: Delete